 She has a unique edge over some of the other names being floated for the Commerce Department, including American Express CEO Kenneth Chennault, Xerox CEO Ursula Burns, and Karen Mills of the Small Business Administration.

 Pritzker, 53, was Obama’s chief fundraiser in 2008—what political consultants call a “bagman.”
 Her efforts more than four years ago helped to generate $745 million for the campaign and another $53 million for the inauguration.
 The Chicagoan played a more subdued role in Obama’s re-election last year.

-The Chicago Sun Times reported last month that she was a potential candidate.
-Pritzker withdrew from consideration for Commerce back in 2008, supposedly out of concern that some of her family’s business decisions would make for a nasty confirmation process.
-Her family’s wealth is both an asset and liability, as billionaires are one of the few groups Obama accuses of not doing their “fair share” and the family hotel chain, Hyatt, has a tortured history with labor unions.
+The Chicago Sun-Times reported last month that she was a potential candidate.
+Pritzker withdrew from consideration for Commerce back in 2008, supposedly out of concerns that some of her family’s business decisions would make for a nasty confirmation process.
+Her family’s wealth is both an asset and liability—as billionaires are one of the few groups Obama accuses of not doing their “fair share” and the family hotel chain, Hyatt, has a tortured history with labor unions.

 But weird as it might sound, Prizker’s bagwoman past would be helpful at Commerce.
 As a general principle, that personal relationship is critical for succeeding in DC.

 “The effectiveness of any cabinet secretary, regardless of the position, is the degree to which that individual has the confidence and ear of the president,” said David Sampson, the former deputy Commerce secretary under George W. Bush who is now CEO of the Property Casualty Insurers Association of America.

 Pritzker would have instant credibility because of her personal relationship with Obama, unlike his two previous Commerce secretaries—former Washington Gov. Gary Locke and utility executive John Bryson.
 White House logs show she made 68 different visits through the middle of last year, meeting with Obama and top advisers such as Valerie Jarrett.